MICHAEL KRASNY - KEYNOTE SPEAKER

 JOHN W. EVANS - MEMOIR

 John is the author of three books.
 His latest, Should I Still Wish: A Memoir was selected for the American Lives Series.
 Young Widower: A Memoir won the River Teeth Literary Nonfiction Prize and a Foreword Reviews Book Prize.
 The Consolations: Poems won the 2015 Peace Corps Writers Best Poetry Book.
 His work appears in Slate, The Missouri Review, Boston Review, ZYZZYVA, and Best American Essays.
-He is a Jones Lecturer in creative writing at Stanford University, where he was a Stegner Fellow.
+He is the Draper Lecturer in Creative Nonfiction at Stanford University, where he was also a Jones Lecturer and Stegner Fellow.

 SHARA MCCALLUM - POETRY